Orange (ORNJ)

 Investors in Orange

-Orange is backed by a mix of notable investors and partners including Samara AG, BRC20.com, MEXC Global, NxGen (with Simon M. & Joeri V.), Ferrum Network (with Ian Friend), theKOLLAB (with Kian Azarmi), and Centauri Digital Asset Group (with Serge Ajamian).
-These investors come from various backgrounds in crypto, blockchain, and finance, supporting Orange's decentralized finance ecosystem.
+Backers of Orange include Samara AG, BRC20.com, MEXC Global, NxGen (with Simon M. & Joeri V.), Ferrum Network (with Ian Friend), theKOLLAB (with Kian Azarmi), and Centauri Digital Asset Group (with Serge Ajamian).
+These investors support Orange as it grows in the decentralized finance (DeFi) space.

 Halal Status of Orange